ash/raku-course/essentials/positionals/exercises/traffic-lights/solution/index.md

 {% include menu.html %}

-The idea of the solution is to ’loop the indexing’ of the array with the four elements that reflect the state of the traffic lights:
+The idea of the solution is to ’loop the indexing’ of the array with the four states of the traffic lights:

 ```raku
 my @lights = <yellow red yellow green>;